Northland Community & Technical College

-Northland Community & Technical College (Northland) is a public, two-year community and technical college with campuses located in Thief River Falls and East Grand Forks, Minnesota, United States.
+Northland Community & Technical College (Northland) is a public community college with campuses in Thief River Falls and East Grand Forks, Minnesota.
 Northland also has an aerospace site in Thief River Falls and a satellite site in Roseau, Minnesota.
 Northland offers certificates, diplomas, transfer courses, two-year degrees (A.A.S., A.S., A.A.) in more than 80 areas of study, workforce training and education programs.
 The two campuses serve over 4,000 full and part-time students.
-The college also has an NJCAA Division III athletics program with the nickname Pioneers.
+The college also has an NJCAA athletics program with the nickname Pioneers and are a member of the Minnesota College Athletic Conference.
 Northland is a member of Minnesota State Colleges and Universities system or Minnesota State System, the fourth-largest system of two-year colleges and four-year universities in the United States, and is accredited by the Higher Learning Commission of the North Central Association.